JPMorgan says bad corporate loans pose main risk for Brazil banks

 According to the analysts' estimates, if 10 percent of the loan balances of the top 100 borrowers were lowered from non-risk to risky categories, annual bank earnings would fall between 11 percent and 25 percent.

-State-controlled Banco do Brasil SA (BBAS3.SA), the nation's largest by assets, appears more vulnerable to a turn in corporate credit quality than private-sector rivals Itaú Unibanco Holding SA (ITUB4.SA) and Banco Bradesco SA (BBDC4.SA).
+State-controlled Banco do Brasil SA, the nation's largest by assets, appears more vulnerable to a turn in corporate credit quality than private-sector rivals Itaú Unibanco Holding SA and Banco Bradesco SA.
 Banco do Brasil also has a greater exposure to higher-risk industry groups than the latter banks, the report added.

 However, while loan book quality in Latin America's largest economy could worsen and loan-loss provisions may rise, problematic industry cases are up slightly, indicating that the process of loan book deterioration may be in its early days, the report said.